Personal Injury Negligence Claims

 4. What Damages are Owed to the Defendant

 If all of the above can be proved, the plaintiff must then prove what damages they are owed.
 These damages may include:

 - Property damage (in cases such as car accidents)

 - Funeral expenses (in wrongful death cases)

 Proving all four of the elements of a negligence case can be difficult without the right legal representation.
-At Juan Hernandez Law, our attorneys have extensive experience proving negligence in a wide variety of personal injury cases.
+At Hernandez Law Group, P.C. our attorneys have extensive experience proving negligence in a wide variety of personal injury cases.
 We’ll help you gain the full compensation you deserve for your injuries and other damages.

 Common Defenses to Negligence Claims

 Of course, another element of negligence cases is disputing the defendant’s claims that they are not liable for any injuries or damages.
 Common defenses in negligence cases involve the following principles:

 In certain cases, a defendant may be able to argue that the plaintiff knew the risks involved in whatever action they engaged in and that they voluntarily accepted those risks.
 This usually applies when a dangerous condition exists that has not been taken care of, but the injured person was made aware of the dangerous condition and proceeded anyway.

 For example, if there is a spill in a store, a wet floor sign is in place, and a person proceeds to step in the liquid anyway, the store would not be liable for any injuries that person sustained from a slip and fall.
 By ignoring the warning of the wet floor sign and stepping in the puddle, the injured person assumed the risk and engaged in the action anyway.